 How to Become a Home Health Nurse

-Get a home health nursing career overview with education, salary and career outlook information.
+Learn how you can become a home health nurse and read an overview with education, salary and career outlook information.

 What you’ll do: Home health nurses provide care in the homes of their patients.
 Patients who need home health nursing are usually elderly or disabled, but they may also be recovering from an accident or suffering from a serious illness.
 Home health care involves assisting patients with basic needs such as bathing and dressing, as well as more specialized care, such as wound care, medication management and IV therapy.

 Minimum degree you’ll need to practice: Bachelor of Science in Nursing (BSN)

 Certification: At the Master’s degree-level you can pursue whatever certification is appropriate to your specialty.

 Because patients are being discharged from hospitals sooner—and sicker—and because technological advances now make it possible to provide increasingly complex treatments in the home, there is an increasing need for highly skilled clinical nurse specialists in the home setting.

 Once you either become a home health nurse or clinical nurse specialist, you’ll work primarily for home health care agencies.
 You may work directly with patients or serve as administrators or policy developers.
 You may also work in hospitals and other settings as consultants and educators.

 At the registered nurse (RN) level, home health nurses work to assess the home environment and determine the needs of patients.
 They may work with one patient on a long-term, full-time basis, or they may visit multiple patients each day.
 The following tasks are some of the common daily activities of a home health nurse: